Favorites

 But it also meant moving away from the core of the business.
 “Bike” is right there in the name, after all.

-After much deliberation, nknown: eyeing an expansion into other cities that would benefit from BBH’s tours. eremy decided to take the plunge.
+After much deliberation, Jeremy decided to take the plunge.
 The response was overwhelming.
 Customers loved the tours so much that Bobby’s Bike Hike got to put together more of them, design new walking tours focused on the arts and, eventually, organize summer camps for kids.

 Exploring the map

 For nearly 20 years, Chicago was all Bobby’s Bike Hike had ever known.
 But after expanding into so many new offerings, there was nowhere left for the tours to grow.
-So Jeremy took the logical next step into the u
+So Jeremy took the logical next step into the unknown: eyeing an expansion into other cities that would benefit from BBH’s tours.

 After plenty of research, he identified Miami as a top option.
 On the one hand, it couldn’t be more different from Chicago.
 Not only was the climate a polar opposite, but the food scene had completely different influences, and its bike infrastructure lagged a few steps behind Chicago’s.